 Pocket photo printer

-When you want to make a photo collage for your walls or you want to snap and share a selfie your roommates, a pocket printer will be your favourite tech gadget.
+When you want to make a photo collage for your walls or you want to snap and share a selfie, a pocket printer will be your favourite tech gadget.
 They’re small enough to slide in the front part of your backpack, and they turn every photo into a small, physical print you can put on your wall or give to a new friend.